 Stages 7 through 10: Leaving a new culture behind

-As a student becomes integrated to the ways of Peru's culture, the more difficult it may be to re–adapt to the United States upon return home.
-The United States just won't look the same way it did before leaving to study abroad in Peru; a student may see home with new eyes and may also be more critical of U.S. cultural traditions once thought to be "normal".
+As a student becomes integrated to the ways of Peru's culture, the more difficult it may be to re-adapt to the United States upon return home.
+The United States just won't look the same way it did before leaving to study abroad in Peru; a student may see home with new eyes and may also be more critical of U.S. cultural traditions once thought to be "normal."
 This is called reverse culture shock.
 Fear of experiencing reverse culture shock should not deter students from trying to integrate as fully as possible while in Peru.
 No matter how integrated a student becomes while abroad, he or she will probably still be "shocked" by differences noted at home after so much time spent in Peru and the other countries to which you will be traveling.
 However, over time, a student will learn to re–adapt and reintegrate into his or her home culture.

 Homesickness

 Homesickness is one of the most common adjustment problems related to culture shock and loneliness.
 Experienced by students from every country, homesickness is a universal side–affect to being away from home.
-Psychologists often refer to homesickness as "separation anxiety" because students–in particular those moving away from home–feel separated from all that is familiar.
+Psychologists often refer to homesickness as "separation anxiety" because of students–in particular, those moving away from home–feel separated from all that is familiar.

 Feelings of homesickness may even start before you leave to study abroad in Peru.
 You may find yourself mildly depressed or anxious several weeks before leaving.
-The anticipation and preparation for this major change of lifestyle can trigger pre–departure homesickness, or sudden feelings that you don't want to leave, or even a want to back out of your decision to study abroad.
+The anticipation and preparation for this major change of lifestyle can trigger pre–departure homesickness, or sudden feelings that you don't want to leave, or even want to back out of your decision to study abroad.

 Some students might experience homesickness within the first few days or weeks of being abroad, while others might not be hit by homesickness until later on, or closer to the holidays.
 Holidays, birthdays, anniversaries, family events or even family illness or death can all cause you to feel homesick, or make you wish you were at home.
 Also, many students report increased feelings of homesickness during the winter months when darkness, rainy weather and the cold can lead to feelings of depression.